predsci/OFT/doc/oftswa/docs/run_example.md

 The YAML file and run data are available in a zenodo package.

-### Install OFT & OFTSWA
+### Install OFT

-To run the example, first make sure OFT is properly installed
-including `oftswa.py` as described in the [installation instructions]<install.md>.
+To run the example, first make sure OFT is properly installed as described in the [installation instructions]<install.md>.

 ### Make a Main Run Directory
 ```